Probate Q&A Series

 • Confirm no original will can be found after a diligent search.

-• Provide notice to heirs, devisees, creditors, and named fiduciaries.
+• Provide notice to heirs, devisees, and other required interested parties.

-• Gather witness testimony and any copies or drafts of the will.
+• Gather witness testimony and any copies or other evidence of the will’s contents.

-• Attend the hearing and present clear and convincing evidence.
+• Attend the hearing and present competent testimony.

-• Receive the court’s order admitting the lost will and proceed with estate administration.
+• Receive the clerk’s order admitting the lost will and proceed with estate administration.

 Call to Action